The Hearing Process

 12. Respondent(s) (and complainant(s) when applicable) are notified of the decision and any related outcomes either immediately after deliberation or, when further deliberation is needed, typically within three business days

-In many cases, when a case is processed the conduct administrator will send a letter to the respondent(s) through the ADVOCATE database.
-Students will receive an email to their LUC Outlook account notifying them that they have received correspondence from the OSCCR and must log into ADVOCATE to review their letter.
-The notification of complaint (complaint letter) will contain the following:
+In many cases, when a case is processed the conduct administrator will send a letter to the respondent(s) through the Maxient software system.
+Students will receive an email to their LUC outlook account notifying them that they have received correspondence from the OSCCR and must click the link provided in the email to access the letter.
+Students will be prompted to enter their Loyola UVID and password in order to access the contents of the letter.

 a.
 A brief description of the potential violation, including the time, date, and place the incident allegedly occurred;